UK's Gove says EU trade deal can be done despite talks stalemate

-British Cabinet Office minister Michael Gove said on Sunday that there was a post-Brexit trade deal to be done with the European Union providing the bloc compromised its stance, days after both sides said talks were making little progress.
+Senior British government minister Michael Gove said on Sunday there was a post-Brexit trade deal to be done with the European Union providing the bloc agreed to compromise, days after both sides said talks were making little progress.

 The stalemate has raised the prospect that there will be no deal struck, a scenario that would damage global trade as the world copes with the economic fallout from the coronavirus pandemic.
 On Friday, investors' concerns about the state of the trade negotiations pushed sterling to its lowest level in more than a month.

 The main sticking point in the talks has been the so-called "level playing field" rules to ensure fair competition.
 The EU says they are indispensable to ensure Britain does not undercut its standards, but Britain rejects them as binding it to European laws.
-Gove said this and issues such as future fishing rights remained sticking points.
+Gove, the British Cabinet Office Minister, said this and issues such as future fishing rights remained sticking points.

 - READ MORE ON: